 Emerging technologies have shifted how we connect and communicate.
-My work examines both the technological and the rhetorical affects of such changes.
-Using augmented reality, 3D printing, GIS mapping, and physical computing, I explore how new writing technologies can redefine learning experiences, mobilize information, articulate hidden histories, or advocate for social change.
+I examine both the technological and the rhetorical affects of such changes.
+Using augmented reality, 3D printing, GIS mapping, and physical computing, I explore how new technologies can redefine learning experiences, mobilize information, articulate hidden histories, or advocate for social change.
+Through UX/LX research methods, I build projects equipped to meet educational goals and inspire learners to ask their own questions.

 To learn more about how I research, create, and critically engage with technologies, check out my Portfolio or the publications below.